Brian D Brown, PhD

-Postdoctoral and graduate projects are available involving: (i) the study of microRNA regulation in antigen presenting cells, (ii) the discovery of novel gene expression networks, in the immune system and (iii) the development of strategies to prevent type I diabetes.
+Postdoctoral and graduate projects are available involving: (i) cancer immunology and immunotherapeutics, (ii) the discovery of novel gene expression networks in the immune system, and (iii) the development of novel technologies and therapeutics.

 Miller JC, Brown BD, Shay T, Gautier EL, Jojic V, Cohain A, Pandey G, Leboeuf M, Elpek KG, Helft J, Hashimoto D, Chow A, Price J, Greter M, Bogunovic M, Bellemare-Pelletier A, Frenette PS, Randolph GJ, Turley SJ, Merad M. Deciphering the transcriptional network of the dendritic cell lineage.
 Nature Immunology 2012 Sep; 13(9).

 Mullokandov G *, Baccarini A *, Ruzo A *, Jayaprakash AD, Tung N, Israelow B, Evans MJ, Sachidanandam R, Brown BD.
 High-throughput assessment of microRNA activity and function using microRNA sensor and decoy libraries.
 Nature Methods 2012 Aug; 9(8).

 Baccarini A, Chauhan H, Gardner TJ, Jayaprakash AD, Sachidanandam R, Brown BD.
 Kinetic analysis reveals the fate of a microRNA following target regulation in mammalian cells.
 Current Biology 2011 Mar; 21(5).

 Chow A, Brown BD, Merad M. Studying the mononuclear phagocyte system in the molecular age.
 Nature Reviews Immunology 2011 Nov; 11(11).